How to prepare your home to host people traveling for medical care — and their loved ones

 If you’re getting ready to open your home for the first time to a person traveling for treatment or rest, you’ll likely have questions about how to prepare your home.
 We spoke to nonprofit staff managers and families who’ve traveled for medical care to get a clear sense of what to expect.
 Read on to find out how you can offer someone the comfort and space they need to recover.

 How do I communicate with guests before they arrive?

 After a nonprofit organization like Fisher House or The Bone Marrow & Cancer Foundation reaches out with a request to book your home, they may ask follow-up questions about the space.
+Individual guests that have been vetted by our nonprofit partners can also reach out directly with questions and to request a stay.
 Before confirming the reservation, you can message with the nonprofit — or sometimes, the guest directly — to gauge whether your spare room or home fits their particular needs.

 You can share logistical details like bed set-up and whether the guest will have access to a shower and tub.
 Other details to consider sharing at this stage: whether your building has an elevator or is otherwise wheelchair-accessible, and if there is private space available to store medications or other personal items.

 What kinds of questions should I ask the person coming to stay?

 To know what to expect, you can ask how many people they are traveling with and how much privacy their family would like during their stay.
 Feel free to share any additional information (e.g. your family is bilingual, clear directions to your front door, well-labeled wifi password) to ensure the stay runs smoothly.

 How can I make the guest feel welcome?

 The most common thing we hear is that soft sheets, clean towels, and access to fans or a heater make guests feel at home.